syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ## Symbol

-By default, the Trackball symbol is displayed as ellipse to change the default style of the symbol using [ChartTrackballStyle]() property.
+By default, the trackball symbol is displayed as ellipse.
+To change the default style of the symbol by using the [ChartTrackballStyle]() property.

 {% tabs %}